Limited spots available — Apply to join the Pilot Family Program →

 One payment.
 That's it.
 Your family has it forever.

 A single critical thinking course runs $200+.
-A business literacy workshop costs $300+.
-Piecing together mental models books, EI programs, character development resources, and film discussion guides would cost well over $1,000—and dozens of hours making it all work together.
-Gold Membership gives you the entire integrated system for a fraction of that.
+Piecing together mental models, EI programs, character development resources, and film discussion guides would cost well over $1,000 — and dozens of hours making it all work together.
+Gold Membership gives you the entire integrated system for $197.

 Because families are accustomed to navigating by grade level, and it provides a practical entry point.
 But the real organizing principle is the DGO sequence.
 Grade levels in QMAK are containers for developmentally appropriate content—not a rigid system.
 The DGOs are the spine; the grades are the familiar signposts.